DEADLYZOB/DEADLYZOB/README.md

 ## I'm a Gamer, Student, and code learner!!

-- 🔭 I just launched my first bot
+- 🔭 I just launched my discord first bot.
-- 🌱 I’m currently working on some projects with IT companies
+- 🌱 I’m currently working on some projects.
-- 👯 I’m working on new projects
+- 👯 I’m working on my new dynamic website.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to make random scripts and play games
+- ⚡ Fun fact: I love to play games.

 ### Languages and Tools: